 Students who elect the Nurse Educator (NE) program are prepared to teach in an academic or health care setting.
-In addition to the nursing science core and direct care core courses, content is offered in knowledge and skills related to the teaching/learning process in nursing, as well as curriculum and program design, instruction, assessment, and evaluation.
-Students practice teaching under the guidance of preceptors in academic and health care settings.
-The Graduate Certificate (GC) is designed for Post- Nursing Graduate degree prepared nurses making career moves from practice-based employment to education programs and is part of an effort to expand the outreach and access to educational programming for the preparation of qualified Nurse Educators.
-The program consists of three seminar courses and one practicum consisting of 180 hours practicum experience teaching in academic and health care settings.
-These practicum courses may be taken in one semester or over two semesters.
-All the courses are offered using distance teaching strategies.
-MS and GC graduates are prepared for eligibility to sit for the National League for Nursing Certified Nurse Educator (CNE) Examination after two years of full-time employment in the academic faculty role.
+In addition to the nursing science core and direct care core courses, content is offered in knowledge and skills related to the teaching/learning process in nursing, as well as curriculum and program design, instruction, assessment, and evaluation for the Master's and Doctor of Nursing Practice for Nurse Educators (DNP-NE) courses.
+Students practice teaching under the guidance of preceptors in academic and health care settings as well as direct care clinical experiences, such as in population health.
+Additionally, the DNP Project is completed with guidance of a clinical mentor by all DNP students and involves demonstration of knowledge and skills to enhance the quality and safety of health care in a variety of settings and for a variety of populations.
+The Graduate Certificate (GC) is designed for Post- Nursing Graduate degree prepared nurses who desire to apply teaching and learning as their scholarship in an effort to prepare meet the need for qualified Nurse Educators.
+MS, DNP-NE, and GC graduates are prepared for eligibility to sit for the National League for Nursing Certified Nurse Educator (CNE) Examination after two years of full-time employment in the academic faculty role.

-Nursing Leadership: Nursing and Organizational Leadership (NOL)
+Nursing Leadership (NL)

-Students who elect the Nursing and Organizational Leadership (NOL) program are prepared for administrative and leadership positions in a health care setting.
-In addition to the core courses, content focuses on elements of a nursing care system; the responsibilities of the Nursing and Organizational Leader in research, education, and clinical practice; human resource management; fiscal accountability; information and project management; the functions of the Nursing and Organizational Leader in the organization and system; and on issues and trends in nursing organizational management.
-Clinical practicums in advanced nursing for the Nursing and Organizational Leader emphasize management of clients, nurses, other health care personnel and resources.
-The Nursing Leadership Practicums offer students the opportunity to apply nursing leadership and administrative principles under the guidance of a qualified preceptor.
-The DNP Project is completed with guidance of a clinical mentor by all DNP students and involves demonstration of knowledge and skills to enhance the quality and safety of health care in a variety of settings and for a variety of populations.
+Students who elect the Nursing Leadership program are prepared for formal and informal leadership in any healthcare setting.
+In addition to the core courses, content focuses on elements of leadership in practice, and across the care continuum; responsibilities of nurse leaders in research, education, and clinical practice; human capital management; fiduciary and economic governance; strategic project management; the functions of the nurse leader in the organization, system, and community; and on issues and trends in advancing the nursing profession.
+Clinical practicums for the Nursing Leadership program offer students the opportunity to apply nursing leadership principles under the guidance of a qualified preceptor.
+Students in the BSN-DNP NL program will complete a Clinical Scholarship Project with guidance of a clinical mentor by all DNP students and involves demonstration of knowledge and skills to enhance the quality and safety of healthcare in a variety of settings and for a variety of populations. program Graduates of the program are prepared for eligibility for the following certification exams after meeting additional eligibility criteria related to work experience: American Organization for